Rome Leonardo da Vinci Fiumicino Airport Guide (FCO)

 Shops at Rome Leonardo da Vinci-Fiumicino Airport include duty-free outlets (for passengers travelling outside the EU), fashion boutiques, jewellers and perfume retailers.
 Shops selling traditional Italian products can also be found in the airport.
 The majority of shops are located in terminals T1 and T3.

 Disabled passenger lounges are located in all terminals.
-Parking spaces for those with disabilities are available at the long-term car park, on the first level of multi-storey car parks B and C, as well as on the first and fourth levels of car park D. When booking a flight, those with disabilities are asked to specify the type of assistance required.
+Parking spaces for those with disabilities are available at the long-term car park, on the first level of multi-storey car parks B and C, as well as on the first and fourth levels of car park D. Any passengers who may require additional assistance are advised to contact their airline before travelling.

 Multi-storey car parks A to D are directly linked to the terminals via pedestrian walkways.
 There are limited spaces at Terminal A and B for short-stay parking.
 The long-term car park on the motorway from Rome to Fiumicino is served by a free shuttle bus to/from the terminals – covered long-term parking is also available.
-Additional facilities include a car valet service (tel: 06 6595 7880).
+Additional facilities include a car valet service.
 Parking can be booked in advance via the airport’s website.

-Car hire companies at Rome Leonardo da Vinci-Fiumicino Airport include: Auto Europa, Avis, Budget, Europcar, Hertz, Italy by Car, Locauto Rent, Maggiore and Sixt.
-Their offices are located in Torre Uffici 2, which is signposted from Arrivals, and reached via a pedestrian tunnel from the terminals.
+Car hire companies at Rome Leonardo da Vinci-Fiumicino Airport include: Auto Europa, Avis, Budget, Europcar, Hertz, Locauto Rent, Maggiore and Sixt.
+Their offices are located in Torre Uffici 2, which is signposted from Arrivals, and accessible via a pedestrian tunnel from the terminals.